RunestoneInteractive/rs/docs/source/developing.rst

-To get started it will be very helpful to `install poetry <https://python-poetry.org/docs/>`__. with poetry installed you will need to add two very important plugins.
+To get started it will be very helpful to `install poetry <https://python-poetry.org/docs/>`__. with poetry installed you will need to add two very important plugins, and a highly convenient 3rd.

 1. ``poetry self add poetry-polylith-plugin``
 2. ``poetry self add poetry-multiproject-plugin``
+3. ``poetry self add poetry-dotenv-plugin``

 With those installed go ahead and run ``poetry poly info``